 Overall, most of the producers indicated actions relating to the sub-areas of the three areas addressed by the regulations.
 Engagement rates are very satisfactory (minimum threshold exceeded).
 Producers, both manufacturers and non-manufacturers, have made greater commitments to "Reduce the use of non-renewable materials" and "Increase the use of recycled materials" than to "Increase product recyclability".
+On this last point, a difference has been noted between producers with large volumes of products put on the market, who will be subject to the indication of recyclability, pursuant to decree No. 2022-748 of the AGEC anti-waste law, and those who are not (lower sales and/or volumes of products brought to market).

-Secondly, it was found that producer-manufacturers have a higher level of commitment than non-manufacturers in the sub-areas of the supplementary areas, and above or equal to the minimum threshold for each of them.
+Secondly, it was found that manufacturer producers have a higher level of engagement than non-manufacturers in the sub-areas of the supplementary areas, and above the minimum threshold for each of them.
+Once again, it should be noted that indicators for non-manufacturers are also affected by the 304 identical plans in which no action is described for supplementary areas.
+However, the lack of levers identified among non-manufacturers may also explain the low rate of engagement in all sub-areas of the supplementary areas.